alessfg/nginx-oss-apb/README.md

 An Ansible Playbook Bundle (APB) for deploying a single instance of NGINX OSS.

-**Please Note**: This is still a WIP
+**Please Note**: This is still a WIP.
+Any upstream changes might break the APB without previous warning.

 ## Setup

 To test this APB you will first need to setup an OpenShift Origin environment with a Service Catalog and Ansible Service Broker.
-[Catasb](https://github.com/fusor/catasb) is a nice tool that will allow you to easily create an OpenShift cluster on your local machine and install all the required dependencies.
+[Catasb](https://github.com/fusor/catasb) is a collection of playbooks to create an OpenShift environment with a Service Catalog & Ansible Service Broker in a local or EC-2 environment and will allow you to create an OpenShift Docker cluster on any machine and install all the required dependencies.

 You will also need to install the [APB application](https://github.com/fusor/ansible-playbook-bundle).

-Finally, you will need to build an OpenShift NGINX OSS image.
+Finally, you will need to build an OpenShift compatible NGINX OSS image.
 A Dockerfile to build the image can be found in the `dev` folder.

 ## How to Use